MRCCA Rulemaking Project - FAQs

 Why was the corridor designated as a "Critical Area"?

 The Critical Areas Act of 1973 (Minnesota Statutes 116G) authorizes the state to identify and plan for "areas of critical concern" that possess "important historic, cultural, or esthetic values, or natural systems which perform functions of greater than local significance."
 The MRCCA is the only critical area ever designated under the Act.
-The original designation order determined that coordinated planning under the Critical Areas Act would achieve development and protection of the corridor as a multi-purpose resource, resolve conflicts of use of land and water, preserve and enhance the area's natural, aesthetic, cultural and historic value for public use, and protect the corridor's environmentally sensitive areas.
+The original designation order determined that coordinated planning under the Critical Areas Act was needed to manage the corridor as a multi-purpose resource, resolve conflicts of use of land and water, preserve and enhance the area's natural, aesthetic, cultural and historic value for public use, and protect the corridor's environmentally sensitive areas.

 How is the MRCCA currently managed?